As a school our focus is on learning and this is supported by our School Community Agreements outlined below:

 In order to maximise learning opportunities our students will have full attendance.

-Families should call or email the school to inform the attendance officer of the reason for a justified absence.
+Families should call or email the school, or use the app SchoolStream, to inform the attendance officer of the reason for a justified absence.

 The family of any student who is absent from two consecutive periods at the start of the day, without explanation, will receive a text message alerting them to the absence.